GovTechSG/ship-hats-overview/service-accounts.md

 ### Use auto-generated token from SHIP-HATS portal:
 - If you do not want to manage your own service accounts and tokens

 In the [SHIP-HATS portal](https://www.ship.gov.sg/), we manage local service account for each project.
 This account has permission to perform CI/CD.
 You would be required to log in to the portal and retrieve the token from it.
-For more information on how to retrieve the token, refer to the corresponding section in respective tool area in [the Tools documentation](tools-overview).
+For more information on how to retrieve the token, click [here](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/manage-fortify-applications?id=get-token-for-fortify-application).

 ### Who can do it?
 Project Admins can retrieve the tokens.